What Happens When You Have a Car Accident in an Uber?

 What is the Bottom Line?

 It’s difficult to say where you would stand in the event you were seriously injured in an Uber accident and were required to make an Uber accident claim.
-New Jersey legislators addressed the Uber accident issue recently, coming up with a comprehensive set of Uber accident policy standards.
+Legislators from New Jersey addressed the Uber accident issue recently, coming up with a comprehensive set of Uber accident policy standards.
 Under the New Jersey rules, if a driver is not logged in to the ridesharing app, his or her own insurance policy is liable in the event of an accident, but if the Uber driver has a passenger, the driver and the company must maintain a total of $1.5 million in coverage for death, bodily injury and property damage.
 The goal of the New Jersey lawmakers was to prevent claims from being bounced back and forth.

 Getting Help from Uber Accident Lawyers